vikejs/vike/README.md

 ### React Tour

 Similarly to Next.js,
-you create pages by defining `.page.jsx` files.
+you create a page by defining a new `.page.jsx` file.

 ```jsx
 // /pages/index.page.jsx